Tower Ballroom, Birmingham: History

-On 1 January 1960, operation of the Tower Ballroom was taken over by the Parks Department of the Birmingham Corporation, who spent over £20,000 renovating the ballroom.
+On 1 January 1960, operation of the Tower Ballroom was taken over by the Parks Department of the Birmingham Corporation, which spent over £20,000 renovating the ballroom.
 However, attendance fell to fewer than 180 guests (well under the ballroom's 1500 capacity), and the Corporation lost £18,000 in 1961 alone.

-In 1962, the site was leased to Mecca Limited, who intended to use the ballroom for music and bingo in addition to dancing, and announced that they planned to spend £55,000 on improvements and extensions.
+In 1962, the site was leased to Mecca Limited, which intended to use the ballroom for music and bingo in addition to dancing, and announced that they planned to spend £55,000 on improvements and extensions.
 The building was renamed the Gay Tower Ballroom and reopened in 1963 with a charity cocktail party and dance; at this event, it was announced that a further £250,000 would be devoted to the ‘reconstruction of the old Tower Ballroom’.

 The building continued to host boxing, music, and dancing events across the next two decades.
 By the late 1970s, it was again known as just the Tower Ballroom.

 A planned £1,000,000 refurbishment to include a nightclub, pub, and upmarket restaurant was delayed when in 1988 the building became the location for the third series of the television series Boon, and seemingly never took place.
 In 1991, planning permission was granted to build a hotel on the site, which also never happened.

 Following their 1989 acquisition of Mecca Leisure Group, the Rank Organisation extended the building to include a beer store in 1993, in addition to being given permission to widen Birmingham Council's public footpath, and add lighting and a mirror for security purposes.

-In 2005, plans were submitted to close the Tower Ballroom and build 40 homes, 50 apartments, and a cafe on the site.
-A ‘Last Dance’ event was held on 15 December 2005 to commemorate it.
+In 2005, plans were submitted to close the Tower Ballroom and build 40 homes, 50 apartments, and a café on the site.
+A "Last Dance" event was held on 15 December 2005 to commemorate it.
 However, following a successful campaign to save the building, Birmingham City Council refused to change the use of land, and the planned demolition was never carried out.
-The building reopened on the 3rd April 2008 as just ‘the Tower’.
+The building reopened on 3 April 2008 as just "The Tower".

 In 2009, Balinder Sangha announced plans to spend £1,000,000 on renovating the building as a venue for large South Asian weddings.
 In 2014, the building's owners were fined £1,870 for playing copyrighted music without a licence.

-The Tower closed in 2017 as its owner was unable to pay rent to the council, but briefly reopened in 2019 to host Birmingham Opera Company’s award-winning production of Dmitri Shostakovich’s opera Lady Macbeth of Mtsensk.
-For this, it was ‘artfully trashed’ by artists and set designers Block9.
+The Tower closed in 2017, as its owner was unable to pay rent to the council, but briefly reopened in 2019 to host Birmingham Opera Company's award-winning production of Dmitri Shostakovich's opera Lady Macbeth of Mtsensk.
+For this, it was "artfully trashed" by artists and set designers Block9.

+In November 2022 work began to demolish The Tower Ballroom.
+Despite a campaign to save The Tower and make it a listed building, plans have been put forward to build up to 3,000 new houses on the site.
+As of 2024 the site remains vacant.